Static vs Skeletal Meshes

 • Weights are normalized, typically summing to 1.0 (100%)

-• It is often considered an error if the weights of the vertecies sum to a value over 1, as this leads to ambiguity when imported
+• It is often considered an error if the weights of the vertices sum to a value over 1, as this leads to ambiguity when imported

 • Individual vertices can be influenced by multiple bones simultaneously